hyperlogic/bananas/README.md

 Monkeys love bananas, parenthesis, not so much.

-Left off at gc-ifying parse.c line 154.
+Left off debugging the gc-ifying of prim.c
+Soo close.... assert during defining of $sequence.

 Ref Counting Notes
 --------------------